 The first UFC competition that featured BJJ had Royce Gracie, who dominated all other fighters and came out victorious with his ground-grappling guard-pulling fighting style.

 Once BJJ became mainstream, judos and schools started popping up around the states and everybody wanted to buy BJJ gis and participate in competitions, the Gracie family felt the need to standardize things.

-While this is the brief history, hopefully, the picture has become much clearer as to what brought about the modern martial art of Brazilian Jiu JItsu.
+While this is a brief history, hopefully, the picture has become much clearer as to what brought about the modern martial art of Brazilian Jiu Jitsu.

 Interested in learning Brazilian Jiu Jitsu?
 Check out our program here: Try a BJJ Class!